Yohimbine

 Yohimbine, also known as quebrachine, is an indole alkaloid derived from the bark of the African tree Pausinystalia johimbe (yohimbe) and from the bark of the unrelated South American tree Aspidosperma quebracho-blanco.
-It is a veterinary drug used to reverse sedation in dogs and deer.
+It is a veterinary drug used to reverse xylazine.

-Substances that have purported to be extracts from the yohimbe tree have been marketed as dietary supplements for various purposes, but they contain highly variable amounts of yohimbine, if any; no published scientific evidence supports their efficacy for treating sexual dysfunction or any disease.
+Substances purported to be extracts from the yohimbe tree have been marketed as dietary supplements for various purposes, especially for erectile dysfunction, but they contain highly variable amounts of yohimbine, if any; no published clinical evidence supports their efficacy for treating sexual dysfunction or any disease.

+In the United States, it is illegal to market an over-the-counter (OTC) supplement product containing yohimbine as a treatment for any supposed health effect without having approval from the Food and Drug Administration (FDA).
+In the United Kingdom, yohimbine is an unlicensed drug, rarely and specifically compounded as a "prescription-only medicine", while yohimbine herbal supplements are banned from manufacturing as dangerous substances.

 Uses

+Poison warning and variable content

+In 2022, the Tennessee Poison Center warned that use of yohimbine supplements may have fatal effects due to the possibility for high, unregulated amounts of yohimbine in over-the-counter (OTC) supplement products.
+Due to inaccurate product labeling and the potential for serious adverse effects, yohimbine supplements have been banned in many countries.
+Use of such products has been associated with cardiovascular problems and seizures.

+The European Food Safety Authority Panel on Food Additives determined that it was not possible to conclude about the safety or to establish a health-based guidance value for yohimbine in supplement products.
+They wrote: